CodeDmitry/QuickDirectories/README.md

 After running the profiler, run the configuration script by typing ./configure and the script will set up <br />
 all the directories, and put all the files in the right places.

-Modify your bash profile to run the setup script by adding the following lines:
+Modify your bash profile to run the setup script by adding the following lines(see note below for details):

 ```
 user=`id -u -n`